This course is offered for 0.10 ASHA CEUs (Introductory level; Professional area).

 B. Course Contributors

-Amy Reinstein, M.S., CCC – SLP has been practicing speech language pathology for eight years focusing on the dysphagia and neurogenic communication adult population.
+Amy Reinstein, M.S., CCC – SLP has been practicing speech language pathology for 8 years focusing on the dysphagia and neurogenic communication adult population.
 Amy has worked in various New York City acute care hospitals, skilled nursing facilities, short term rehabilitation centers, home health care, and outpatient private practice.
 She has extensive experience in performing and evaluating Modified Barium Swallow Studies.
-Teaching experience includes supervising Clinical Fellows to attain their Certification as well as Certified Speech–Language Pathologists’ in home health and skilled nursing facilities.
+Her teaching experience includes supervising Clinical Fellows to attain their certification, as well as certified speech–language pathologists in home health and skilled nursing facilities.
 Amy has also worked extensively with the New York City Board of Education K- 12 and Special Education schools.
-Special projects include publishing various articles for trade magazines and blogs, contributing to CEU courses, publishing of a live website, and creation of clinical assessments and evaluations.
-She is currently authoring a Speech and Language Textbook and conducting a research study in Dysphagia.
+Special projects include publishing various articles for trade magazines and blogs, contributing to CEU courses, publishing of a live website, and creating clinical assessments and evaluations.
+She is currently authoring a speech and language textbook and conducting a research study in dysphagia.
 Disclosure: Amy Reinstein, M.S., CCC – SLP has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.Expert Reviewer: Katrina Gilman, MS, CCC-SLP